Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Numerical Evaluations

 The execution time is shown in Fig. \ref{fig:large_recursive_system_journal}, where we vary the depth of the HiMM $Z$ by varying the number of recursions.
 Here, we see that for small depths $\leq 8$, both Dijkstra and Bidirectional Dijkstra perform better than our Optimal Planner.
 However, our planning algorithm scales significantly better as the system size increases.
 This is reflected for systems with depth $>8$ where Optimal Planner outperforms Dijkstra, and at depths $>13$ where Optimal Planner outperforms Bidirectional Dijkstra.
 In particular, at depth 20 with a system of about 2 million states, Optimal Planner finds an optimal plan in 0.0024 s compared to 0.029 s for Bidirectional Dijkstra and 12 s for~Dijkstra.
 The reason for the speed-up in the Optimal Planner is the preprocessing step of the Optimal Exit Computer.
 This step takes at most 42 s (for the HiMM with depth 20), that is, around the same order of magnitude as one Dijkstra, but needs to be done only once and can then be repeatedly used for several queries, a huge advantage during repeated planning in the same HiMM.

 We continue by comparing our planning algorithm with Contraction Hierarchies.
 We see that Contraction Hierarchies is generally faster than the Optimal Planner, but seems to have a worse scaling factor as system size grows.
 In particular, Contraction Hierarchies is just 2 times faster for the largest system with depth 20.\footnote{It would be interesting to increase the depth further to see if this scaling pattern persists.
 However, manipulating such large systems, such as flattening them to make them suitable for Dijkstra, Bidirectional Dijkstra and Contraction Hierarchies, makes computations cumbersome for much larger depths.
 However, if using an HiMM with identical machines, our planning algorithm can handle systems of much larger depths, considered in the next~paragraph.} This speed-up comes also at the cost of a more expensive preprocessing step.
 In particular, for the HiMM $Z$ with depth 20, the preprocessing step of Contraction Hierarchies is 20 times slower than the Optimal Exit Computer (1200 s compared to 42 s).
+Thus, our method obtains a good balance between preprocessing and query time, where it is faster than Bidirectional Dijkstra during query (at the expense of a slower preprocessing step), and slower than Contraction Hierarchies (but with a faster preprocessing step).